Computing

 Our E-Safety Promise:

-• I will look after all computing equipment.
+• We look after all computing equipment.

-• I will only log on as myself.
+• We only log on as myself.

 If you have any questions or concerns regarding a child online, please see a designated safeguarding lead